 8. Svetlana Jitomirskaya

-Born in Ukraine in 1966, Svetlana Jitomirskaya studied mathematics at Moscow University.
+Born in Ukraine in 1966, Svetlana Jitomirskaya, one of the most famous female mathematicians in the 21st century, studied mathematics at Moscow University.
 She is a professor at the University of California.
 Her ticket to fame was solving the ten martini problem with her colleague Artur Avila.

 7. Karen Smith